Home Podcasts Grand Tamasha

 Grand Tamasha

-Carnegie Endowment for International Peace 292 episodes Latest May 27, 2026
+Carnegie Endowment for International Peace 292 Episodes Jul 1, 2026

 Each week, Milan Vaishnav and his guests from around the world break down the latest developments in Indian politics, economics, foreign policy, society, and culture for a global audience.
 Grand Tamasha is a co-production of the Carnegie Endowment for International Peace and the Hindustan Times.